History of the Central Intelligence Agency: Immediate predecessors, 1946–1947

 The three-way division lasted only a few months.
-The first public mention of the "Central Intelligence Agency" concept and term appeared on a U.S. Army and Navy command-restructuring proposal presented by James Forrestal and Arthur Radford to the U.S. Senate Military Affairs Committee at the end of 1945.
-Despite opposition from the military establishment, the United States Department of State and the Federal Bureau of Investigation (FBI), President Truman established the National Intelligence Authority on January 22, 1946, by presidential directive; it was the direct predecessor to the CIA.
-The National Intelligence Authority and its operational extension, the Central Intelligence Group (CIG), were disestablished after twenty months.
+The first public mention of the "Central Intelligence Agency" term appeared in 1945, in a U.S. Army and Navy command-restructuring proposal presented by James Forrestal and Arthur Radford to the U.S. Senate Military Affairs Committee.
+Despite opposition from the military establishment, the Department of State, and the Federal Bureau of Investigation (FBI), President Truman established the National Intelligence Authority (NIA) on January 22, 1946 by presidential directive.
+This was the direct predecessor to the CIA.
+The NIA and its operational extension, the Central Intelligence Group (CIG), were disestablished after twenty months.
 The assets of the SSU, which now constituted a streamlined "nucleus" of clandestine intelligence, were transferred to the CIG in mid-1946 and reconstituted as the Office of Special Operations (OSO).

 Legislative foundation

-Lawrence Houston, the first General Counsel of the CIG and, later, the CIA, had many concerns about the lack of a congressional mandate.
-With the support of Director Hoyt Vandenberg, he became a principle draftsman of the National Security Act of 1947, which on September 18, established both the National Security Council and the Central Intelligence Agency.
-In 1949, Lawrence Houston, along with his two assistant general counsels, helped draft the Central Intelligence Agency Act (Public law 81-110) which authorized the agency to use confidential fiscal and administrative procedures and exempted it from most of the usual limitations on the use of Federal funds.
-It also exempted the CIA from having to disclose its "organization, functions, names, official titles, salaries, or numbers of personnel employed."
-It also created the program "PL-110" to handle defectors and other "essential aliens" who fall outside normal immigration procedures, as well as giving those persons cover stories and economic support.
+Lawrence Houston, the first General Counsel of the Central Intelligence Agency, John S. Warner, and Walter Pforzheimer were concerned that the agency lacked a clear legal basis approved by Congress.
+With the support of CIA Director Hoyt Vandenberg, Houston helped draft the National Security Act of 1947.
+The act, which took effect on 18 September 1947, formally created both the National Security Council and the Central Intelligence Agency.

+In 1949, Houston and his two assistant general counsels helped draft the Central Intelligence Agency Act (Public Law 81-110).
+This law authorized the CIA to use confidential budgetary and administrative procedures and exempted the agency from standard restrictions governing the use of federal funds.
+It also exempted the CIA from public disclosure requirements related to its internal organization, personnel, and salaries.

+The act further established a program commonly known as PL-110, which allowed the CIA to manage defectors, and other individuals considered essential to U.S. intelligence operations, who did not qualify under standard immigration laws.
+The program provided these individuals with legal status, cover identities, and financial support.